isc-projects/bind9/doc/arm/reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section, largely borrowed from :rfc:`1034`, describes the concept of a
-Resource Record (RR) and explains when each is used.
+Resource Record (RR) and explains when each type is used.
 Since the
 publication of :rfc:`1034`, several new RRs have been identified and
 implemented in the DNS.
 These are also included.